 Communication with Government Officials - The WQA keeps the local offices of federal and state legislators informed of any developments and the progress of cleanup issues in the Basin through office visits, tours of treatment facilities and invitations to participate in the WQA legislative committee.
 The WQA hosts the Legislative Water Forum Luncheon, inviting elected officials to update the Basin water community on state legislation.
-Speakers in the series to date have included United States Senators Barbara Boxer and Dianne Feinstein, Congressman David Dreier, former Congresswoman Hilda Solis (now U.S. Secretary of Labor), Congresswoman Lucille Roybal-Allard, former State Attorney General Bill Lockyer (now State Treasurer), former California Secretary of State Bruce McPherson and former California Board of Equalization Member Judy Chu (now Congresswoman).
+Speakers in the series to date have included United States Senators Barbara Boxer and Dianne Feinstein, Congressman David Dreier, former Congresswoman and U.S. Secretary of Labor Hilda Solis, Congresswoman Lucille Roybal-Allard, former State Attorney General Bill Lockyer (now State Treasurer), former California Secretary of State Bruce McPherson and former California Board of Equalization Member Judy Chu (now Congresswoman).

 In 2006, the WQA developed a DVD presentation that features Senator Dianne Feinstein and Congressman David Dreier.
 The DVD has been used in Sacramento and Washington, D.C to educate legislators, bureaucrats and other stakeholders about the strategic importance of the Basin.
+Senator

-Senator Feinstein and Congressman Dreier implore the state and the state legislators to become full participants in the cleanup of the Basin.
+Feinstein and Congressman Dreier implore the state and the state legislators to become full participants in the cleanup of the Basin.

 The WQA continues to conduct briefings and tours with local, state and federal officeholders.
-Past briefings and/or tours were conducted for Congresswoman Grace Napolitano, California Public Utilities Commission President Michael Peevey, former Public Utilities Commissioner Diane Grunick, SWRCB member Francis Spivey-Weber, State Senator Ed Hernandez, Assemblymember Curt Hagman and former Assemblymember Mike Eng, and several legislative staff, as well as meetings with several members of the Administration, including representatives of the California Environmental Protection Agency and the Governor's Office.
+Past briefings and/or tours were conducted for Congresswoman Grace Napolitano, California Public Utilities Commission President Michael Peevey, former Public Utilities Commissioner Diane Grunick, State Water Resources Control Board Chair Felicia Marcus, SWRCB member Francis Spivey-Weber, State Senator Ed Hernandez, Assemblymembers Curt Hagman, Anthony Rendon, Ian Calderon, and former Assemblymember Mike Eng.
+Also included were several legislative staff as well as meetings with several members of the Administration, including representatives of the California Environmental Protection Agency and the Governor's Office.